worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-07-code-smells-revisited.md

 ## Exercise: address these smells
 (60 mins?)

-* Long method
-* Conditional complexity
+* Address them one at a time:
-* Large class
+  Long method, Conditional complexity, Large class
++ After each change, run all of the tests
++ Commit if green
++ Revert if red

 Notes:
 Keep changes small